AviatrixSystems/Docs/HowTos/S2C_GW_CP.rst

 5. Configure Check Point Security Gateway with VPN
 ==================================================

- 5.1 At SmartDashboard window, select **Desktop** tab and expand **Check Point** folder at the left navigation bar.
-Note that your gateway VM with name format 'gw-xxxxxx' is automatically created.
+ 5.1 At the SmartDashboard window, select the **Desktop** tab and expand the **Check Point** folder at the left navigation bar.
+Note that your gateway VM with the name format 'gw-xxxxxx' is automatically created.

 |image3|